 - A. Class Participation and Interaction: The class is designed to be interactive.
 The students are highly encouraged to ask questions and participate in in-class discussions.
 All lectures are delivered in person.
-The students are expected to attend all lectures and regularly interact with the teaching staff during student hours. - B. Programming Assignments: During the semester, there will be 2-3 programming assignments (Project 1 has 3 sub-parts).
-The projects will be based on topics taught in class - C. Written Assignments: Approximately every two weeks there will be one written assignment based on concepts taught in class.
-The assignments will be graded based on correctness. - D. Midterms: There will be two midterm exams for this class.
-Your success in the midterm exams is subject to (i) attending the class regularly, (ii) submitting all assignments on time to receive feedback, and (iii) attending the recitation sessions.
+The students are expected to attend all lectures and regularly interact with the teaching staff during student hours. - B. Programming Assignments: During the semester there will be two programming assignments (broken into a total of five sub-assignments).
+The projects will be based on topics taught in class. - C. Written Assignments: Approximately every two weeks there will be one written assignment based on concepts taught in class.
+The assignments will be graded on a completion basis, that is, you will receive full credit as long as you submit them on time and receive a grade above 70%.